 Can a defeated ISIS keep its brand alive?

-Ken Dilanian - NBC News - @KenDilanianNBC, Robin Wright - joint fellow at the US Institute of Peace and Woodrow Wilson Center, and contributing writer for the New Yorker - @wrightr, Ali Soufan - Soufan Group, producer - @Ali_H_Soufan, Lizzie Dearden - Independent - @lizziedearden
+Ken Dilanian - NBC News - @KenDilanianNBC, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr, Ali Soufan - Soufan Group, producer - @Ali_H_Soufan, Lizzie Dearden - Independent - @lizziedearden